MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 For media authentication, the ICE and TURN protocols also use the Digest challenge as described in the IETF TURN RFC.
 For details, see [media traversal](#external-user-av-traffic-traversal).

-I certificati client rappresentano un modo alternativo per consentire agli utenti di essere autenticati da SfBO.
-Invece di fornire un nome utente e una password, gli utenti hanno un certificato e la chiave privata che corrispondono al certificato necessario per risolvere una sfida crittografica.
+I certificati client offrono un metodo alternativo per l'autenticazione degli utenti da SfBO.
+Invece di fornire un nome utente e una password, gli utenti hanno un certificato e la chiave privata corrispondente al certificato necessario per risolvere un problema di crittografia.

 ### <a name="windows-powershell-and-sfbo-management-tools"></a>Strumenti di gestione di Windows PowerShell e SfBO
-In SfBO gli amministratori possono gestire il loro servizio tramite il portale di amministrazione di Office 365 o usando PowerShell remoto del tenant (TRP).
-Gli amministratori del tenant usano l'autenticazione moderna per autenticare in TRP.
+In SfBO, gli amministratori IT possono gestire il servizio tramite il portale di amministrazione di Office 365 o tramite una tenant Remote PowerShell (TRPS).
+Gli amministratori del tenant usano l'autenticazione moderna per eseguire l'autenticazione in TRPS.

 ### <a name="configuring-access-to-sfbo-at-your-internet-boundary"></a>Configurazione dell'accesso a SfBO al tuo limite Internet
-Affinché SfBO funzioni correttamente (utenti in grado di partecipare a riunioni e così via), i clienti devono configurare l'accesso a Internet in modo che sia consentito il traffico UDP e TCP in uscita ai servizi nel cloud di SfBO.
-Per altre informazioni, vedi qui: https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo
+Per il corretto funzionamento di SfBO (utenti in grado di partecipare a riunioni ecc.), i clienti devono configurare l'accesso a Internet in modo che il traffico UDP e TCP in uscita verso i servizi nel cloud SfBO sia consentito.
+Per altre informazioni, vedere qui: https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo

 ### <a name="udp-3478-3481-and-tcp-443"></a>UDP 3478-3481 e TCP 443

-Le porte UDP 3478-3481 e TCP 443 vengono usate dai client per richiedere il servizio dall'A/V Edge service.
-Un client usa queste due porte per allocare le porte UDP e TCP rispettivamente per la parte remota a cui connettersi.
-Per accedere al servizio A/V Edge, è necessario che il client abbia prima stabilito una sessione di segnalazione SIP autenticata con SfBO registrar per ottenere le credenziali di autenticazione del servizio Edge/V. Questi valori vengono inviati attraverso il canale di segnalazione protetto da TLS e vengono generati dal computer per mitigare gli attacchi del dizionario.
-I client possono quindi usare queste credenziali per l'autenticazione del digest con l'a/V Edge service per allocare le porte da usare in una sessione multimediale.
-Una richiesta di assegnazione iniziale viene inviata dal client e ha risposto con un messaggio di 401/V. Il client invia una seconda assegnazione che contiene il nome utente e un hash HMAC (hash Message Authentication Code) del nome utente e del parametro nonce.
+Le porte UDP 3478-3481 e TCP 443 vengono usate dai client per richiedere servizio al servizio Edge di A/V. Un client usa queste due porte per allocare rispettivamente le porte UDP e TCP alla parte remota a cui connettersi.
+Per accedere al servizio A/V Edge, il client deve aver prima stabilito una sessione di segnalazione SIP autenticata con il registrar SfBO per ottenere le credenziali di autenticazione del servizio A/V Edge.
+Questi valori vengono inviati attraverso il canale di segnalazione protetto da TLS e sono generati dal computer per ridurre gli attacchi di dizionario.
+I client possono quindi usare queste credenziali per l'autenticazione del digest con il servizio A/V Edge per allocare porte da usare in una sessione multimediale.
+Una richiesta di assegnazione iniziale viene inviata dal client e risponde con un messaggio 401 nonce/challenge dal servizio A/V Edge.
+Il client invia una seconda assegnazione contenente il nome utente e un hash Hash Message Authentication Code (HMAC) del nome utente e nonce.

 A sequence number mechanism is also in place to prevent replay attacks.
 The server calculates the expected HMAC based on its own knowledge of the user name and password and if the HMAC values match, the allocate procedure is carried out.
 Otherwise, the packet is dropped.
 This same HMAC mechanism is also applied to subsequent messages within this call session.
 The lifetime of this user name/password value is a maximum of eight hours at which time the client reacquires a new user name/password for subsequent calls.

-### <a name="udptcp-5000059999"></a>UDP/TCP 50000-59.999
+### <a name="udptcp-5000059999"></a>UDP/TCP 50.000 -59.999
 TCP 50,000 outbound is used for SfBO, including for application and desktop sharing, file transfer.
 UDP/TCP 50,000-59,999 port ranges are used for media sessions with Microsoft Office Communications Server 2007 partners that require NAT/firewall traversal service from the A/V Edge service.
 Because the A/V Edge service is the sole process using these ports, the size of the port range does not indicate the potential surface of attack.
 Good security practice is to always minimize the total number of listening ports by not running unnecessary network services.
 If a network service is not running, it is not exploitable by a remote attacker and the surface of attack of the host computer is reduced.
 However, within a single service, reducing the number of ports does not provide the same benefit.
 The A/V Edge service software is no more exposed to attack with 10,000 ports open as it is with 10.
 The allocation of ports within this range is done randomly and ports not currently allocated do not listen for packets.

 ### <a name="external-user-av-traffic-traversal"></a>Attraversamento traffico A/V utente esterno